 Q: Is there a dress code?

 Dress for the week is casual, except for the Friday dessert reception and recital (Your emailed packing list will have more information).
-Wear clothes appropriate for Los Angeles summer weather (usually hot and dry).
+Wear clothes appropriate for Los Angeles or Rocklin summer weather (usually hot and dry).

 Both men and women should avoid revealing or enticing clothing.
-Since what counts as revealing or enticing is often culturally relative, Wheatstone staff reserves the right to suggest to any participants that their attire is, in the context of the people attending the camp, revealing or enticing, and to ask them to change it for the sake of group unity.
+Since what counts as revealing or enticing is often culturally relative, Wheatstone staff reserves the right to suggest to any participants that their attire is, in the context of the camp, revealing or enticing, and to ask them to change it for the sake of group unity.
 We expect participants to be appropriate and mature in these types of decisions.
 We do our best to treat all students like mature adults.

 Q: Can I bring my cell phone and other electronics?